kkatherineliu/typing-game/README.md

 - using Google Fonts
 - basic stying of boxes and text

 Overall a fun beginner project and as a typing nerd I still find it quite fun to play.
-Here's some casual typing ASMR and a demo (I swear my average wpm is faster but the aggressive typing meant aggressive ASMR)
+Here's a demo with some raw typing (and background) audio.

 https://github.com/kkatherineliu/typing-game/assets/80860203/238b24b0-2c8d-4333-8681-42c02fcc6c8f